Ibarca/Inventory_Projection_Dashboard/README.md

 # Inventory Projection Dashboard – BigQuery SQL

+During my experience working across multiple category management teams, I repeatedly observed a lack of reliable, forward-looking inventory visibility at SKU level.
+This often resulted in avoidable stockouts caused not by missing data, but by the absence of a structured projection view.
+This project represents the dashboard I always wished my teams had access to and is therefore strongly grounded in real operational use cases.

-This repository contains a **production-ready BigQuery SQL query** that powers an end-to-end **Inventory Projection Dashboard**.
-The query consolidates sales history, inventory snapshots, incoming purchase orders, and calendar logic into a single analytical dataset used for **inventory risk monitoring, service-level projection, and stock prioritization**.
+This repository contains a production-ready BigQuery SQL query that powers an end-to-end Inventory Projection Dashboard.
+The query integrates historical sales, inventory snapshots, incoming purchase orders, and calendar logic into a single analytical dataset designed for inventory risk assessment, service-level forecasting, and SKU prioritization.

-The dashboard is designed for **Category Management, Supply Chain, and Operations teams** and supports weekly, SKU-level decision making at scale.
+The dashboard is built for Category Management, Supply Chain, and Operations teams, enabling scalable, weekly, SKU-level decision making based on consistent and transparent data logic.

+Uploaded image

 ---